 Not missing any time, we headed back to Hood Mountain Regional Park only to find the gates already locked.
 It was just after sunset and the park closes at sunset.
 No big deal, we headed home and left the truck there.
 Note to self, leave a note on the dash if you think you might not make it back in time so the ranger doesn’t worry!
 We received a call about 10 pm from the park ranger making sure we were ok.
 So awesome they checked!!
 I mean, what if we were really stuck on the side of the mountain?!
 Or lost!
 This is definitely good to know for the future.

 Remember lots of water and snacks for this hike and give yourself more time to enjoy the views and take lots of breaks on those crazy steep parts!

-Parking at Hood Mountain is $7 or parking pass, portable potty at trailhead.
+Parking at Hood Mountain is $7 or parking pass, portable potty at the trailhead.
 Parking at Sugarloaf Ridge SP is $8 or parking pass, no toilets.
 50% sun, 6.9 miles, 1,900 ft elevation gain/loss (strenuous), dogs on leash on Hood Mountain but no dogs on Sugarloaf Ridge SP.
-Nearest food area is the cute town of Kenwood.
+The nearest food area is the cute town of Kenwood.
 There is a SugarHood Shuttle the second weekend of each month that will drive you from one park to the other for a small donation.

 Map My Walk Stats (no laughing!
 There’s no speed hiking here!)